 A December 1947 ad located by Ken McIntyre for a post on the Photos of Los Angeles private Facebook group.

 A "Son of the Sheik" revival in 1949 brought out the souvenir hunters.
 Thanks to Ranjit Sandhu for locating this item from the March 24 issue of the L.A.
 Daily News.
-It appears on the extensive Revival Cinemas page of his site about Buster Keaton's "The General".
+It appears on the extensive Revival Cinemas page of his site about Buster Keaton's "The General"

 In the 60s the porno wave hit and it started running adult product under new management.
 It became a Pussycat Theatre in 1966.

-Status: The Sunset closed in 2003 and was soon demolished for housing and a Walgreen's parking lot.
+Status: The building was demolished soon after closing for housing and a Walgreens parking lot.

 More exterior views:

-A look at the Sunset's boxoffice.
+c.1965 - A look at the Sunset's boxoffice.
 Thanks to Ken McIntyre for locating the photo for a post on the private Facebook group Photos of Los Angeles

 There over 70,000 Ruscha items now available for browsing.
 A few places to start: Sunset Boulevard, 1965-2010, undated (58,167 digitized items) | Hollywood Boulevard, 1973-2005, undated (4,292 digitized items) | Santa Monica Boulevard, 1974 (4,956 digitized items) | Melrose Avenue, 1975 (3,724 digitized items) | Specifically about Sunset Blvd., see the Getty Research Institute's site "12 Sunsets."
 Their October 2020 Press Release discusses the project.

-A c.1975 view.
-It appears a bit of facade remodeling was underway.
+c.1970 - It appears a bit of facade remodeling was underway.
 Thanks to Sean Ault for sharing this one.

-A May 1979 photo from the Donaldson Collection/Michael Ochs Archives/Getty Images.
+1979 - A May photo from the Donaldson Collection/Michael Ochs Archives/Getty Images.
 Thanks to

 Torbjörn Eriksson for locating it.

-A 1979 look north across Sunset Blvd. toward the theatre.
+1979 - A look north across Sunset Blvd. toward the theatre.
 It's a Roy Hankey photo in the Los Angeles Public Library collection.

-Thanks to Corey Miller for sharing this 2002 marquee detail on Flickr
+2002 - Thanks to Corey Miller for sharing this marquee detail on Flickr

 The Sunset in the Movies: